tajo/ladle/packages/website/docs/decorators.md

 ## Context Parameter

 You can also access Ladle's context through the second parameter.
-This way your decorators can control every aspect of Ladle including the state of controls and other addons:
+This way, your decorators can control every aspect of Ladle, including the state of controls and other addons:

 ```tsx
 import type { StoryDefault, Story } from "@ladle/react";